 Is Biochemistry A Good Major?

-Biochemistry is a good major, depending on your goals.
+Yes, biochemistry is a good major although it depends on your personal goals.
 Is your goal to get a high-salary career?
 Then biochemistry is an excellent choice.
-You will have various good-paying jobs available to you.
+There are loads of high-paying jobs available to you.

 But if you want to become a lawyer, it’s easy to see why biochemistry is not your best option.

 What if you want to become a doctor?
-The best route to becoming a doctor is to take medicine right away.
+The best route to becoming a doctor is to study medicine at the university level.
 Doing so will save you time.
 But if you want to explore related subjects first, then biochemistry is a viable option.

 Is Biochemistry A Hard Major?

-No, biochemistry is not a hard major as much as chemistry is.
+No, biochemistry is not as hard major as much as chemistry is.
 Why?
 Because chemistry is the umbrella subject, much broader than biochemistry!

 With biochemistry, you’re more focused.
 Allowing you to go in-depth on the macromolecules.
 Also, it has less math than chemistry.
 So if math is not your strongest suit, you’d love biochemistry.